scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 and that's almost as good.
 To make that even more clear: if a winner isn't found, pick one of the children of our node that returns `false` to `losing_node?`.

+Finally, `raise` an error if there are no non-losing nodes.
+In TTT, if we play perfectly, we should always be able to force a draw.

 Run your TTT game with the `SuperComputerPlayer` and weep tears of shame because you can't beat a robot at tic tac toe.